gregoryyy/tagalyst2/doc/issue28.md

 3. Fix toolbar visibility load order so message/global toolbars render reliably.
 4. Fix sidebar/project marker visibility by adjusting observer timing and retry strategy.
 5. Fix unresponsive message toolbar buttons by hardening event wiring and DOM ownership checks.
+6. Add regression checks for highlights/metadata/tagging to prevent selector drift.

+# Fixes and Hardening

+This last chapter can be complex, therefore let's give it its own chapter

+### Step 1 Plan — Bootstrap/Render Stabilization
+1. Instrument the bootstrap timeline: `configService.load` start/end, adapter selection, transcript root discovery, render attach, first render.
+Use guarded `console.info` with elapsed timings so noisy logs can be toggled.
+2. Gate all controller mounting on a loaded config snapshot; fail fast if config load rejects and surface a lightweight banner/log so we do not partially mount.
+3. Clarify the sequence inside `BootstrapOrchestrator.run`: teardown → adapter selection → container discovery (with retry if null) → config-aware UI mount (top panel, toolbars, overview) → render service attach → dom watcher attach.
+Add an early-return guard if SPA nav changed the path during the delay.
+4. Wrap render entrypoints (`renderNow`/scheduler callback) in try/catch with a single error reporter that tags the current thread id/key; ensure we reset `running/queued` flags on error to avoid render deadlocks and optionally schedule a safe retry.
+5. Harden DOM watcher/nav handling: ignore mutation batches while no container is attached; on root change, detach render/watchers before reattaching to the new root.
+6. Add verification notes: (a) log timeline on first load and on SPA hop, (b) confirm toolbar/top panel/overview appear on first render after toggling config, (c) verify no uncaught errors in console during rapid nav + search typing.